If you’re considering a virtual meeting with a lawyer for your small claims suit, you’re on the right path. This article shares how doing so can help.

 According to Ontario law, you can sue a person or business in the Small Claims Court for damages of $35,000 or less.
 If the amount tops $35,000, the Superior Court of Justice takes over.
 However, you can still go to the Small Claims Court if the number is higher, but you want to waive what’s over $35,000.

 You can sue someone at a Small Claims Court for:

-You may already know that lawyers aren’t allowed to accompany their clients to small claims court.
+Although, you may already know that lawyers aren’t allowed to accompany their clients to small claims court.
 In general, some people won’t even hire a lawyer to help them file such a suit.
 In truth, this practice isn’t really cost-effective.

 However, if you’re insecure about the whole procedure and you feel like you could use professional advice, it’s worth considering a virtual meeting with a lawyer.
 By scheduling one, you can prepare for the process and be fully aware of your rights.

 Digital technology has changed the way businesses operate, and law firms are no exception.
 Many modern lawyers and firms now leverage tools built to streamline face-to-face meetings.
 This way, the time and effort spent on communication and travel are minimized.

 One of the greatest benefits of virtual meetings is communication with clients.
 It’s never been easier to communicate with your lawyer directly.
 All you need to do is open a Zoom link, and your one-on-one meeting with a lawyer can start.
 Also, video conferences have specific advantages in terms of confidentiality.
 This is something lawyers typically require.